Analyzing Differences: Landscape Ordinances In Houston And Harris County

-While the City of Houston Landscape Ordinance and the Harris County Landscape Ordinance are remarkably similar, there are some critical differences as well.
+While the Landscape Ordinances in the City of Houston and Harris County are remarkably similar, there are also some critical differences.

 Street Trees: One tree (minimum 1 1/2″ caliper, 6′ tall) is required per 30 feet of street frontage.
 Hint: You cannot deduct approaches.
 The dimension you show must match the dimension shown on the property line.
 Another Hint: When quantifying the number of street trees required, round up (even if less than .5).
 Hint #3: All streets must be measured, and calculations made, independently – you cannot combine the sum of all street frontage distances and divide that by 30.